kartoza/miniSASS/docs/src/developer/profile.md

 ## Description

-User Profile API functions as an endpoint to update user profile, password, and certificate.
+The User Profile API functions as an endpoint to update the user profile, password, and certificate.

 ## How to use